sea-comet/Graduation/README.md

 python -m src.test -h
 ```
 # Model
 ## Model used in this project: Atten_Unet.
-It is varient from 3D-Unet + CBAM block
+It is a varient from 3D-Unet + CBAM block
 ![image](https://github.com/sea-comet/Graduation/blob/master/images/model.png)

 # Results